matryer/anno/README.md

 Found a hashtag at [34:43]: "#hashtags"
 ```

-You can expand the notes using `anno.Expander`:
+You can expand (replace) occurances of the notes using `anno.Expander`:

 ```
 expander := anno.Expander{